New vote tallies put Joe Biden ahead of Bernie Sanders in Washington presidential primary

 Former Vice President Joe Biden took a narrow lead from Vermont Sen. Bernie Sanders as more ballots were counted Wednesday in Washington’s presidential primary.

-As of Wednesday evening, Biden led with 35.01% of the vote, to Sanders’ 33.6%, though some smaller counties had not yet posted their second-day numbers.
+Biden nudged into the lead with 35% to Sanders’ 33.6%.
 On Election Night, the two were in a virtual tie.

 Hundreds of thousands of ballots remain to be counted, with a larger tally expected Thursday, but the trend so far is a sign of momentum for Biden, who has consolidated support among late-deciding voters.

 There were 13 Democrats on Washington’s ballot and about one-third of the votes so far have gone to candidates who dropped out of the race before Tuesday.
-As of Wednesday evening, Massachusetts Sen. Elizabeth Warren placed third in Washington’s vote, with about 11%; billionaire ex-New York City Mayor Michael Bloomberg was close behind with 10%, followed by former South Bend, Indiana, Mayor Pete Buttigieg with 5%.
+As of Wednesday, Massachusetts Sen. Elizabeth Warren placed third in Washington’s vote, with about 11%; billionaire ex-New York City Mayor Michael Bloomberg was close behind with 10%, followed by former South Bend, Indiana, Mayor Pete Buttigieg with 5%.

 Washington was one of six states that voted March 10.
 Biden won contests in Idaho, Michigan, Missouri and Mississippi, while Sanders won North Dakota.